There are 26 panels each with multiple scenes united by a continuous landscape and sky.

-This is a huge public project taking place in downtown Ukiah and it generated news coverage from the start.
+This mural is located in the middle of busy downtown Ukiah and it generated news coverage from the start.

 Scroll below to quickly see each entire section in one image.